 Searching for just about anything is easy in Mylio.
 You can do so using Mylio’s Search bar.
-The Search bar is a generic search on your entire library.
-All metadata and Mylio specific data will be searched.
-You can use search modifiers to search more directly for specific pieces of information.
+The Search bar uses advanced LuceneTM search expressions across your entire library.
+This allows combinations of expressions as search modifiers to search more directly for specific pieces of information.
 We even have Optical Character Recognition to search for words in your pictures like signs, text, or logos.

 The Search Menu

 Opening the Search menu allows you to strategically search for certain aspects of photos.
-Open the Search menu by clicking the small arrow at the right side of the search bar.
+Open the Search menu by clicking the small arrow on the right side of the Search bar.

-The four icons at the top of the Search menu take you between Pinned searches, Rating searches, People searches, and Map searches.
+The five icons at the top of the Search menu take you between Recent Imports, Pinned Searches, Keywords/ratings, People, and Map searches.
 These allow you to toggle between different search types and easily narrow down your desired search.

 The Keywords search field will search the keyword field of any photo.
 Select the disclosure triangle to the right of the keyword field to display a list of all keywords within your Mylio database.